raushankp75/weather-app-assignment/README.md

 # Weather App

-This app is created for gettting location from the browser and show weather. also have a input box to get user's input to show location according to their choice.
+This app is created for gettting user's input to show weather report according to their choice.
+One another feature is get location from the browser and show weather.

 ## Features